 - 6 ounces thinly sliced pancetta (or bacon), coarsely chopped (** I prefer less, perhaps 3-4 ounces)

-- 6 large plum tomatoes, quartered, seeds and membranes discarded, tomatoes diced
+- 6 large plum tomatoes, seeded and diced

 - For serving:

 - 12 fresh basil leaves

 - Fresh thyme sprigs

 - In a large, heavy skillet, heat oil over medium heat.
 Add the shallots and cook until tender, about 10 minutes.
 Add the arugula and stir just until wilted but still bright green, about 3 minutes.
 Transfer arugula mixture to a large bowl and allow to cool.
 Once cooled, mix in the goat and Parmesan cheese.
 Season with salt and pepper and set-aside.

 - If using fresh pasta: Prepare your favourite pasta dough (* see my standard dough recipe below) and roll into 4 or 6 thin sheets (setting 6 or 7 with Kitchen aid roller).
 Lay one sheet on a floured cutting surface.
 Place a generous teaspoon of filling about 2 inches apart along the sheet of pasta.
 Brush the edges and between filling with egg white.
 Place another sheet of pasta over the top, and carefully seal edges and between filling, while working out any air pockets.
 Trim the edges and cut in between filling pockets to make individual ravioli.
 Remove to a floured baking sheet and cook immediately or refrigerate, covered with plastic wrap up to 1 day (or freeze up to 1 month).
 If cooking from frozen, do not thaw before cooking.